Hassan25dev/PLAYSCORE/README.md

 To contribute:

-1-Fork the project
+1- Fork the project

-2-Create your feature branch
+2- Create your feature branch

 ``` bash
 git checkout -b feature/your-feature-name
 ```

-3-Commit your changes
+3- Commit your changes

-4-Push to your branch
+4- Push to your branch

-5-Open a Pull Request
+5- Open a Pull Request

----

-📄 License

-This project is open-source under the MIT License.
 ---

 💡 Future Improvements